Webador Website Builder Review: A Good Choice in 2023?

-The foundation of any webshop is clear product management, and Webador executes this well: From Product Overview, click on Add a product to create a new product.
-Next, input all important information such as the product's name, description, shipping options, price, and quantity available.
+The foundation of any online store is clear product management, and Webador executes this well: From Product Overview, click on Add a product to create a new product.
+Next, input the product's name, description, shipping options, price, and quantity available.

 Like everything with Webador, product management is easy and user-friendly.

-It's unfortunate that Webador doesn't support selling digital products: There's no integrated feature for downloads meaning that you'll have to settle instead for a compromise (adding a download link via Plink, for example).
-Other store builders, like Squarespace, come with integrated support for selling digital products.
+It's unfortunate that Webador doesn't support digital product sales: There's no integrated feature for downloads meaning that you'll have to settle for a compromise (adding a download link via Plink ⇱, for example).
+Other site builders, like Squarespace, offer integrated support for selling digital products.

 The platform's approach to product variations is good: You can add up to four categories per product (such as color or size), after which a product variant will be automatically created for each category.
-You can then specify prices, pictures, and available quantities individually.
+You can then individually specify prices, pictures, and available quantities.

 Webador does an excellent job of handling product variations.

 You also won't find categories in the product menu.
-Like blogs, these can be created directly in the editor by adding product elements to a page.
+Like blogs, these are created directly in the editor by adding product elements to a page.

-It's possible to specify free delivery for orders exceeding a certain threshold.
+It's possible to specify free delivery for orders exceeding a certain total.

-Webador comes with a few marketing options: You can offer different kinds of discounts to your customers.
-In the product menu, it's also possible to set a sales price which will be visually emphasized as such on the page.
+Webador only comes with a few marketing options: You can offer different kinds of discounts to your customers.
+In the product menu, it's also possible to set a sales price which will be visually emphasized.

 Beyond that, there aren't many marketing features.
-There isn't any email marketing and you won't be able to launch multimedia marketing campaigns, such as those facilitated by Wix.
+There's no email marketing and you won't be able to launch multimedia marketing campaigns, such as those that are possible with Wix.

-Entice your customers to complete purchases with discounts and coupons.
+Encourage your customers to complete purchases by offering discounts and coupons.

 Analytics & SEO

 Webador supports basic SEO settings.
 Under page settings, you can specify page titles and descriptions, and add a social media image.
-You can also make your pages visible to search engines.
+It's also possible to make your pages visible to search engines.
 The same options are available for blog entries and shop products.
-Unfortunately, it isn't possible to create user-defined URLs.
+Unfortunately, there's no way to create user-defined URLs.

 Webador offers SEO settings for pages, products, and blog entries.

 Under Statistics, which can be accessed through the Settings area, you'll find information about your visitors, their location, what devices they used to access your site, and traffic sources.
-Google Analytics can be integrated as well.
+If desired, Google Analytics can be integrated.

-Overall, Webador is really only suited for small shop projects since its product settings and marketing features are limited.
+Overall, Webador is really only suitable for small shops since its product settings and marketing features are limited.
 User-friendliness is high, and we really appreciated the platform's approach to adding product variations.
 Analytic and SEO features are also decent, but again, nothing remarkable.

 Webador's tutorials are grouped into categories such as Get Started or Information.

 And what if you don't find an answer to your question in the tutorials?
-In that case, you can get in touch with Webador's support, which is only available via the contact form in the help area.
+Then, you'll need to get in touch with Webador's support, which is only available via the contact form in the help area.
 You won't find a live chat or hotline (an emergency number is available, but it's only for difficult problems).

 Webador's staffers competently answered our questions within a few hours.
 Since the options for getting in touch are limited, we can only award a "good" score.

-The platform's pricing system is fairly straightforward: Along with the free version, two paid subscriptions are offered, Pro and Business, which can be booked on a monthly or (more affordable) yearly rate.
+The platform's pricing system is fairly straightforward: Along with the free version, two paid subscriptions are offered, Pro and Business, which can be booked at a monthly or (more affordable) yearly rate.

 Should you want to use Webador's free version, you'll be tied to a .webador.com address.
-You also won't be able to use most of the additional features, and can't open a webshop.
+You also won't be able to use most of the additional features, and can't open an online store.
 Blogging is possible for free users.

 Below, you can find a current price list for Webador:

 How does Webador compare to other site builders from our sample in terms of price?
-In the table below, we took the most affordable, ad-free, yearly subscription rate that included a user-defined domain from each provider in our EXPERTE.com sample:
+In the table below, we took the most affordable, ad-free, yearly subscription rate that included a user-defined domain from each provider to find out:

 Webador does not offer a money-back guarantee.

-Webador keeps its promise to make creating a website easy for any kind of user, regardless of their experience level.
-Its editor is intuitive and doesn't take long to learn the ropes of.
-Whether structuring your website or setting up its navigation, all of the most important aspects of web design are simple to dig your teeth into.
+Webador keeps its promise to make creating a website easy for everyone, regardless of their level of experience.
+Its editor is intuitive and doesn't take long to get a feel for.
+Whether structuring your website or setting up its navigation, all of the most important aspects of web design are kept simple.

 At the same time, Webador is really only geared towards straightforward projects, such as small webshops, club websites, or blogs.
-Features such as digital product sales, serious marketing tools, advanced blogging features, or an app market are nowhere to be found.
-Beyond that, you won't have many options for customizing the template you select.
+It isn't possible to sell digital products, and you won't have serious marketing tools, advanced blogging features, or an app market.
+Making things worse, there aren't many options for customizing templates.

 If you can live within these constraints and don't have too many requirements, you could be well-served by Webador.

-Webador does well when it comes to customer ratings: On Trustpilot, users praise its ease of use and uncomplicated nature.
-Its customer service did come in for some criticism, with users lamenting its long response times if messages came at all.
+Webador does well when it comes to customer ratings: On Trustpilot, users praise its ease of use and ease of use.
+Its customer service was criticized, with users complaining about long response times.

 Should you be looking for a site builder that's geared towards beginners, but has more to offer than Webador, you might want to consider Weebly.
 Our top performer, Wix serves up considerably more features, however, isn't as intuitive as Webador, at least in its regular editor.
 It does have a simplified editor for beginners though, offering the best of both worlds.

-If, on the other hand, you're looking for a great tool to bring your webshop to life, consider taking a look at our comparison of the best ecommerce platforms.
+If, on the other hand, you're looking for a great tool to bring your online store to life, consider taking a look at our comparison of the best ecommerce platforms.